"Karls Strawberry Farm": Fire in the amusement park near Berlin: Video shows a huge column of smoke

 A large fire broke out in the well-known amusement park “Karls Erdbeerhof” near Berlin.
-Four people were taken to the hospital – the fire has now been extinguished.
+Ten people sustained injuries, including a firefighter.
+The fire has now been extinguished.

+Update from June 6, 7:19 p.m.: Ten people were injured in the fire in the Karls Erlebnis-Dorf amusement park in Elstal near Berlin on Tuesday.
+A fire department spokesman said: According to this, nine people suffered smoke poisoning, one firefighter had serious circulatory problems.
+The park’s animals were unharmed.
+They were rescued from a burning barn.
+A spokesman for the fire brigade estimated the damage to a “six-digit sum”.

+According to the police, the fire broke out in a workshop on Tuesday morning for reasons that are still unclear.
+Next to the workshop, a stall, a slide and a sales booth caught fire.
+According to the fire department, an area of around 400 square meters was on fire.
+The firebreak was about 10 meters wide and 40 meters long.

 The fire brigade is therefore already on site and trying to contain the flames.
 The cloud of smoke can be seen from afar.
 At least one building is on fire, a spokesman for the Wustermark community said BZ-Report.
 The extent can be seen in a video on Instagram.